 Court Bouillon (pronounced "coor boo-YONE") is a flavorful, aromatic liquid used for poaching fish and shellfish.
-The simplest court bouillon consists of nothing but salted water, and some traditional recipes call for a mixture of half salted water, half milk.
+The simplest court bouillon consists of nothing but salted water, and some traditional recipes call for a mixture of half salted water and half milk.

 This court bouillon recipe uses a mix of aromatics, spices, and acid, which will give the best results when poaching most kinds of fish and shellfish.

-NOTE: When poaching small fish, sliced fish (i.e. fillets) or shellfish, start with hot court bouillon.
-Large fish should be started in a cold court bouillon and then slowly brought to a simmer for even cooking.
+NOTE: When poaching small fish, sliced fish (i.e. fillets), or shellfish, start with hot court bouillon.
+Large fish should be started in a cold court bouillon then slowly brought to a simmer for even cooking.